 - Ceiling Height: As we think of floor square feet, we should consider the ceiling as well.
 When BTU recommendations are provided based on the number of feet, typically, 8-foot ceilings are used as a benchmark.
 If the volume of air is increased, then more BTUs are needed.
 Include ceiling height when calculating BTU requirements.

 - Climate: Warmer and colder climates increase the ambient air and desired temperature.
-Furnaces, heat pump, and venting can help to manage the air flow and distribution.
+Furnaces, heat pumps, and venting can help to manage the airflow and distribution.
 Region does matter and the number of BTUs and watts usage are impacted as well.

 - Unit Location: Sunlight may cause a unit to work harder.
 Consider adding 10% to the BTU total for units within direct sunlight.